mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Assignments: Choose one of the following:

-- Pilot: You are a ship’s pilot, using your psionic powers to enhance and push the capabilities of your starship.
+- Pilot: You are a ship's pilot, using your psionic powers to enhance and push the capabilities of your starship.
 - Navigator: Your psionic powers enhanced the navigational capabilities of your ship.